-Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or event?
+Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

-They are just thinking about it but they do not actually pursue it.
-If, you have experienced any similar situation with your teenager then it is an indication that you need to help them boost their self-esteem.
+There just thinking about it but they do not actually pursue it.
+If, you have experienced it with your teenager or any similar situation then it is an indication that you need to help them boost their self-esteem.

 My Second son was riddled with this.
-He kept having a poor view of himself because of his perceived high expectations from his father.
+He kept have a poor view of himself because of his perceived high expectations from his father.

-But, by Gods grace, he is on the path to recovery.
-More than my efforts, I would give credit to the innocent love and trust my daughter had on her brother.
-He was her hero and she would proudly tell everyone that there is nothing he could not do.
+But by gods grace he is in the path to recovery.
+More than my efforts I would complement it to my daughter’s innocent love and trust she had on her brother.
+He was her hero and would proudly tell everyone that there is nothing he could not do.

-Just to satisfy her and live up to her expectations my son slowly started opening up and got to the way of recovery.
+Just to satisfy her and live to her expectations my son started slowly opening and got to the way of recovery.

-So, a few of the techniques I have used and a few I have seen my daughter using (unknowingly) are listed below…
+So, few of the techniques I have used and seen what my daughter unknowingly used are listed below…

-So, keep reading… I hope it is of help to you.
+So, keep reading… and I hope it if help to you.